Tuesday, October 15, 2024

 Good morning!

 House on Top of the Hill: Third book in the BryonySeries Limbo trilogy.
-I now have a good working draft of the entire book and six chapters and a prologue that are ready for final edits.
-We are estimating a late 2024 release date.
+I now have a good working draft of the entire book, with all but three chapters that are ready for final edits.
+I'm hoping that all three will be in good editing shape by Monday.
+We are still estimating a late 2024 release date for this book, with copies available for sale at WriteOn Joliet's anthology release party on Dec.
+5.

 Jennifer designed the cover portraits for "Julie and the Too-Hard Homework," "Katie and the Big Fear," "Summer Sisters." and "Karla Joins In," as well as the frontispiece for Lycanthropic Summer.

-Rebekah is also slowly updating the BryonySeries YouTube and Pinterest accounts.
+Rebekah is also slowly (very, very slowly) updating the BryonySeries YouTube and Pinterest accounts.
 And she' catching up with Kindles for some of the BryonySeries books.
 So do watch for those.

 RECIPE OF THE WEEK